lrpsantiago/fsess/README.md

   - No, unless you turn off your Programable Block (which would be cheating during a race).
 There is a discussion about preventing tire degradation when Pit Limiter is active, but for now, make sure to change your tires before it's too late.

 - **Why these values for the tires?**
   - Well, the lifespans are based on the Fibonacci sequence, notice that if you sum the lifespan of ULTRA + SOFT = MEDIUM, also SOFT + MEDIUM = HARD, this allow a good variety of strategies on the races.
 Also, the friction ranges are planned in a way so all the compounds have 20% of the lifespan bellow 50% friction, so people can optionally push the wheels to the limit even if they are getting a low performance.
-Your onboard display gonna show a "Tires Worn" warning when it reachs 20%, you can use that as a sign to go to the pits.